Farouk-Echaref/DevOps_PJs/1_terraform_docker/readme.md

 ---

+## **What Happens Behind the Scenes?**

+1. **`terraform init`**:
+   - Downloads the required Docker provider.
+2. **`terraform apply`**:
+   - Pulls the `nginx:latest` image from Docker Hub.
+   - Creates a container named `tutorial`.
+   - Maps port `8000` on the host to port `80` in the container.
+3. **Terraform & Docker**:
+   - Terraform communicates with Docker via the Docker API.
+   - It assumes Docker is installed and running.

+---

 ## **Summary**

-This project automates the following:
+This project demonstrates how Terraform simplifies the lifecycle management of Docker containers:

-1. Pulling the latest NGINX Docker image.
+1. Automatically pulling the NGINX Docker image.
-2. Creating a Docker container named `tutorial`.
+2. Creating and configuring the container.
-3. Mapping host port `8000` to container port `80`.

-You can manage the container lifecycle (create, update, destroy) easily using Terraform commands.
+3. Managing resources using a declarative approach.

+Let me know if you'd like to enhance or extend this setup! 🚀